 - Mahler 5 (also Tennstedt, Abbado)

-and while we’re with Abbado, his rapport in accompanying
+and while we’re with Abbado, do also admire his rapport in accompanying

 - Noddy: the art of conducting (notably the most wonderful film, which you MUST watch!!!)